awsdocs/aws-private-ca-user-guide/doc_source/PcaAuditReport.md

 ```

 **Note**
 When AWS Certificate Manager renews a certificate, the private CA audit report populates the `requestedByServicePrincipal` field with `acm.amazonaws.com`\.
-This indicates that the AWS Certificate Manager service called the `IssueCertificate` action of the ACM Private CA API on behalf of a customer to renew the certificate\.
+This indicates that the AWS Certificate Manager service called the `IssueCertificate` action of the AWS Private CA API on behalf of a customer to renew the certificate\.

 ## Preparing an Amazon S3 bucket for audit reports<a name="s3-access"></a>

 To store your audit reports, you need to prepare an Amazon S3 bucket\.
 For more information, see [How Do I Create an S3 bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html)

 Your S3 bucket must be secured by an attached permissions policy\.
-Authorized users and service principals require `Put` permission to allow ACM Private CA to place objects in the bucket, and `Get` permission to retrieve them\.
+Authorized users and service principals require `Put` permission to allow AWS Private CA to place objects in the bucket, and `Get` permission to retrieve them\.
 We recommend that you apply the policy shown below, which restricts access to both an AWS account and the ARN of a private CA\.
 For more information, see [Adding a bucket policy using the Amazon S3 console](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html)\.

 **Note**
-During the console procedure for creating an audit report, you can choose to let ACM Private CA create a new bucket and apply a default permissions policy\.
+During the console procedure for creating an audit report, you can choose to let AWS Private CA create a new bucket and apply a default permissions policy\.
 The default policy applies no `SourceArn` restriction on the CA and is therefore more permissive than the recommended policy\.
 If you choose the default, you can always [modify](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html) it later\.

 ```
 {